AlekseyPauls/LanguageCards/README.rst

 Settings.properties:

-"timeToLive" - the of room live.
+"timeToLive" - time of room live.
 Every room has attribute "last_update", which updated when something new happens in the room.
 When the new room is created, all old rooms are checked.
 If more time elapsed before the date of rooms "last_update" than in the "timeToLive", this room is removed.